andywu0489/keydown-client/README.md

 ## User Stories:

--As a user I want to be able to create an account.
+- As a user I want to be able to create an account.
--As a user I want to be able to view my high scores.
+- As a user I want to be able to view my high scores.
--As a user I want to delete old game records.
+- As a user I want to delete old game records.
--As a user I want to see how accurate I am.
+- As a user I want to see how accurate I am.
--As a user I want to visual feedback as to when I hit a correct or wrong key
+- As a user I want to visual feedback as to when I hit a correct or wrong key

 ## Screenshot: